-Under Section 550ZA (3) of the Education Act 1996, school staff have authority to search and confiscate items without consent where they have reason to believe that a 'prohibited item' may have been brought onto the school premises.
-Such items include: knives and weapons, alcohol, illegal drugs, stolen items, tobacco and cigarette papers, fireworks, pornographic images, any article that has been or is likely to be used to commit an offence, cause personal injury or damage to property, and any item banned by the school rules which has been identified in the rules as an item which may be searched for.
+Under Section 550ZA (3) of the Education Act 1996, school staff (supported by a second adult) have authority to search and confiscate items without consent where they have reason to believe that a 'prohibited item' may have been brought onto the school premises.
+Such items include: knives and weapons, alcohol, illegal drugs, stolen items, vapes, tobacco and cigarette papers, fireworks, pornographic images, any article that has been or is likely to be used to commit an offence, cause personal injury or damage to property, and any item banned by the school rules which has been identified in the rules as an item which may be searched for.

-Weapons and knives and extreme or child pornography must always be handed over to the police, otherwise it is for the teacher to decide if and when to return a confiscated item.
+Weapons, knives, extreme or child pornography and any illegal drugs must always be handed over to the police, otherwise it is for the teacher to decide if and when to return a confiscated item to the parent.